 Is the treatment FDA approved?

-No, but this is a matter of the terminology.
 The treatments have been “cleared” by the FDA.
 The label “FDA Approved” is generally used in relation to drugs, not medical equipment.

 What is the cost of the treatment?